rahulsamsum007/app.py/README.md

         UTL_SMTP.CLOSE_DATA(VCONNECTION);
         UTL_SMTP.QUIT(VCONNECTION);
 END;
+/
 ```

-I made sure to correct the variable reference issue with `ZONE`, and also I removed the `ZONE_NAME` alias in the `SEG` cursor declaration as it's unnecessary.
+In this corrected version, I've made sure to properly loop through the `ZONE_CUR` cursor using `ZONE_REC` as the loop variable.
+Inside this loop, the `SEG` cursor is iterated using `ZONE_REC.ZONE` as the parameter.
+Additionally, I've included placeholders for HTML content that you might want to add within the loops.